mlntn/laravel-unique-queue/readme.md

+:warning: **DEPRECATED**:

+[Unique jobs have been implemented in laravel/framework](https://github.com/laravel/framework/releases/tag/v8.14.0).
+Please use the official implementation in Laravel 8.14.0 or higher.
+No further updates will be made to this repository and it will be archived in the future.

 # Laravel Unique Queue

 This redis queue driver works just like the standard Laravel redis queue driver, however, it prevents the same job from being queued multiple times.